dinanathsj29/json-javascript-object-notation-crash-course/readme.md

 1.2.
 Why use JSON?
 ---------------------

+Other than JSON, XML (eXtensible Markup Language) use to be the only option/alternative for open data interchange.

 - JSON is text-based and human-readable, easily exchange data between client and server applications
 - it's a lightweight data-interchange format that is quickly becoming the default format for data exchange on the internet today!